Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 towns along the main road.
 They were all very quiet places, with

-fascinating as us.
+few fast-foods.
 We camped in the bush, close to some

 the border between Botswana and South Africa, the Customs

 officers controlled our 4x4 to make sure that we didn’t import

 any meat.
 Unfortunately, our safari trip was nearing the end.